vanducng/datafold-docs/docs/features/catalog-lineage.md

 ---
 ## Catalog
 ![](../../static/img/catalog_landing.png)
-With the Datafold Catalog you can quickly see row counts, nulls and column distributions.
-We'll gather up this information and display it for every table and data source that you add.
+With the Datafold Catalog, you can quickly see row counts, nulls, and column distributions for tables in your data warehouse.

-For more detail, you can sync metadata from dbt and your data warehouse to create a single source of truth.
+To include more details in your Catalog, you can sync metadata from dbt and your data warehouse to create a single source of truth.
 You can implement custom tags to easily categorize and filter the data sets.

 ## Column-level Lineage
-After connecting your data warehouse, Datafold analyzes every SQL statement and produces the graph of dependencies to easily visualize your data.
-See how data is produced and consumed - even correlated subqueries, CASE WHEN statements, and other complex queries are covered.

-No additional developer resources are needed, simply connect your data warehouse and you can explore your lineage graph.

 ![](../../static/img/lineage_detail.png)
+After connecting your data warehouse, Datafold parses the query logs to construct and visualize dependencies at both the table and column levels.
+See how data is produced, consumed, and transformed.
+Datafold supports complex queries, such as correlated subqueries, `CASE WHEN` statements, and window functions.

+No additional developer resources are needed to unlock this capability.
+Simply connect your data warehouse and explore your lineage graph.

+To view the column-level Lineage of any table in your warehouse:

+* Navigate to Catalog.
+* Click on any table in the Catalog.
+* Click on the Lineage tab.
+* By default, table-level lineage will be shown.
+* Click on the Columns dropdown of any table to view column-level lineage.